 Use of Lines & Structured Sections

 In an overall nod to books, I wanted to add a few design elements that made you feel like you were reading (and turning) an actual page.
-On each page, you’ll find at least once section where I employed the use of horizontal lines to look like the top of a book margin.
+On each page, you’ll find at least once section where I employed the use of lines to give the “book margin” treatment.

 On top of the brand concept, lines give us the underlying feeling of structure and strategy that Sara employs in her copywriting projects.
 They balance out her personality-driven copy in a way that makes us trust and value her expertise.